-By signing and submitting the application and pursuant to 45 CFR § 1351.23(a) of the RHY Rule, SOP grantees agree to receive and participate in technical assistance, monitoring, and short-term training as recommended by federal staff to ensure quality programming and implementation to allow flexibility in which techniques will be used.
-Every staff person is not required to receive training in every subject offered.
+Technical Assistance, Monitoring, and Short-Term Training: By signing and submitting the application and pursuant to 45 CFR § 1351.23(a) of the RHY Final Rule, TLP grantees agree to receive and participate in technical assistance, monitoring, and short-term training as recommended by federal staff to ensure quality programming and implementation to allow flexibility in which techniques will be used.
+It is not a requirement that every staff person receives training in every subject offered.
 However, all youth-serving workers on staff should receive training sufficient to meet the stated core competencies of youth workers.
-Training and technical assistance is free to SOP grantees through the RHY Training and Technical Assistance Center (RHYTTAC).
-Training and technical assistance services include regionally based technical assistance clinics, training sessions, training of trainers, e-learning, webinars, and an annual RHY grantee training.
-Grantees are strongly encouraged to participate in human trafficking training and activities offered by RHYTTAC.
+Training and technical assistance (TTA) is free to TLP grantees through the Runaway and Homeless Youth Training and Technical Assistance Center (RHYTTAC).

+Training and technical assistance services include regionally based technical assistance clinics, training sessions, training of trainers, e-learning, webinars, and annual national and regional grantee training events.
+Grantees are strongly encouraged to participate in human trafficking training and activities offered by the RHYTTAC.
 More information is available at www.rhyttac.net.
 All grantees must budget annually for the costs of sending at least one key staff person to attend the RHY national grantee training conference.